ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/final-exam.md

 count multiple matches of the same word within one document.

-If there is a *tie* for the most relevant term or most relevant document, report the one that appears earlier in the file (for query terms) or earlier on the command line (for document names).
+If there is a *tie* for the most relevant term or most relevant document, report the one that appears earlier in the file (for document names) or earlier on the command line (for query terms).

 If no term matches any document, print the message `No matches found.` and no other information.